 If you are taking any prescribed medication for illness or medical conditions, be sure to bring extra doses just in case and have the medication information easily available in case medical providers need to know when treating in an emergency.

-If you or someone you know exhibits the following signs and symptoms, go to a first aid tent or summon help as soon as possible.
+If you or someone you know exhibits the following signs and symptoms, go to a Medical Aid Station or summon help as soon as possible.

 The symptoms of heat exhaustion include: